antonvw/wex/ROADMAP.md

 # roadmap
-- after cancel Cht macro, expansion no longer works Hdr does not work either, after oi, escape
+- after cancel Cht macro, expansion no longer works
-- after ce, . is not ok?

 ## backlog
 - no public wxWidgets inheritance (18 of them)